Companies don’t have enough women in leadership roles

 Employees today genuinely care about whether a company is diverse or not.
 Research presented by Glassdoor indicates that 67% of job seekers consider diversity when evaluating job offers.
 This means that in order to attract top talent (both male and female), energy companies must have women in leadership.

 Initiative and results may suffer when women in leadership are underrepresented

 Research presented by American Express digs a bit deeper into the differences in leadership styles between men and women.
 As it turns out, women outperform men in 12 of the 16 essential leadership traits but the areas which showed the greatest differences were taking initiative and driving results.

 The same Amex report indicates that women are more adept communicators and build stronger communities.
 They’re also more empathetic.
-These traits are huge when it comes to developing a strong company culture and are essential as strategic partnerships are established.
+These traits are essential when it comes to developing a strong company culture and establishing strategic partnerships.

 Innovation diminishes without diversity

 Researchers at the University of Arizona’s Eller College of Management discovered that companies with women in leadership roles are more innovative as well, producing 20% more patients than their counterparts.